SPUR-TECH/Emoji-Match/README.md

  A thank you to Jack my mentor for taking an emergency call to check my project and helping decide what to do.

+ A big thank you to https://www.youtube.com/watch?v=tjyDOHzKN0w&t=100s for loosely following some of the ideas used to make my game

  And a thank you to Google and Youtube for general researching.

 A thank you to Pixabay for the images.